Tolch/qlik-switch/README.md

 # Qlik Sense Variable Switch Extension

-A custom Qlik Sense visualization extension that provides an interactive switch control to toggle between 2 or 3 variable values.
+A custom Qlik Sense visualization extension that provides an interactive switch control to toggle between 2-10 variable values.

 ## Overview

 The Variable Switch extension allows users to dynamically change a Qlik variable's value by clicking a visual switch control.
-It supports both a two-position toggle slider and a three-position segmented control, making it ideal for scenarios like switching between years, quarters, or any other categorical values.
+It supports a two-position toggle slider for 2 positions, and a segmented control for 3 or more positions (up to 10), making it ideal for scenarios like switching between years, quarters, regions, or any other categorical values.

 ## Features

 - **Two Position Mode**: Classic toggle slider (left/right)
-- **Three Position Mode**: Segmented control (left/middle/right)
+- **Multi-Position Mode**: Segmented control for 3-10 positions
+- **Flexible Configuration**: Choose any number of positions from 2 to 10
 - **Configurable Values**: Set custom values for each position
 - **Default Position**: Choose which position is active on load
 - **Expression Support**: Use expressions in value fields